 If this is the reason why the person is pulling their hair out and going bald, they need help for the treatment of these psychological conditions first.
 That’s because their habits will also affect the transplanted hair grafts.

 It is possible for a person with these conditions to also have androgenetic alopecia.
 However, to ensure a successful surgery, patients should first get treated for these psychological conditions.
-Your surgeon will screen you for it to determine if you’re not a candidate for hair transplant.
+Your surgeon will screen you for it to determine if you’re a suitable candidate for a hair transplant.

 Poor Scalp Health